tomf247/ShareTracker/README.md

 ![alt text](static/docs/share_tracker_login.png "ShareTracker Logo")

-ShareTracker is an application written using the Python Django Framework, which maintains a registry stocks and shares you own.
+ShareTracker is an application written using the Python Django Framework, which maintains a registry of stocks and shares you own.
 It retrieves the market price of these shares, allowing you see their current market value.
 It shows a gain or loss value for each investment.

 [Here is a link to the application](https://tf-sharetracker.herokuapp.com/)